 Lynda.com – Tutorials on WordPress Setup to how to use Mail Chimp to how to edit photos.

 Okay that’s all I’ve got for now.
 Happy to answer any questions or provide more resources.
-If you are a blogger, what has helped you find success?
+Are you blogging now?
+What has helped you find success?